void-linux/void-docs/src/config/graphical-session/graphics-drivers/nvidia.md

 hardware, and is required to use a large portion of the available Wayland compositors.

-At the time of writing, graphics cards starting with second generation Maxwell (GTX 9xx) are unable to perform at their full potential with `nouveau`.
-This is because the `linux-firmware` collection is missing signed firmware blobs needed to reclock these cards past their boot frequencies.
+### OpenGL

+The accelerated OpenGL driver is provided by `mesa-dri`.
+This is a dependency of the `xorg` metapackage, but must be manually installed when using `xorg-minimal` or Wayland.

+### Vulkan

+> **Warning**: The NVK driver is relatively new and may be unstable and/or
+> underperformant.
+Expect instability on cards below Turing (GTX 16xx).

+Cards starting with Kepler (GTX 6xx) are supported by the Vulkan nouveau driver.
+Install `vulkan-loader` and `mesa-vulkan-nouveau`.

+### Xorg

-To use `nouveau` with Wayland, you only need the `mesa-dri` package, which provides the accelerated OpenGL driver.
-On X11, you also need an appropriate Xorg driver.
-You can either install `xf86-video-nouveau` or use the universal `modesetting` driver bundled with Xorg (this is the only option on Tegra based ARM boards).
-The former can make use of GPU-specific 2D acceleration paths, which is primarily useful on older cards with specialized fixed function hardware (the `modesetting` driver will accelerate 2D using OpenGL via GLAMOR).
+The `xorg` metapackage pulls in the `xf86-video-nouveau` video driver.
+This will need to be manually installed if using `xorg-minimal`.
+You can also use the universal `modesetting` driver bundled with Xorg (this is the only option on Tegra-based ARM boards).

+The former can make use of card-specific 2D acceleration paths, which is primarily useful on older cards with specialized fixed function hardware (the `modesetting` driver will accelerate 2D using OpenGL via GLAMOR).
 When in doubt, it's a good idea to try `xf86-video-nouveau` first.

-Note: `xf86-video-nouveau` is usually installed by default if you use the `xorg` metapackage.
-If you use `xorg-minimal`, you will need to install it manually, either directly or through `xorg-video-drivers`.
+### Reclocking

+At the time of writing, only first generation Maxwell, Kepler, and some Tesla cards support manual reclocking.
+Cards past Turing (GTX 16xx) support automatic reclocking.

+Graphics cards starting with second generation Maxwell (GTX 9xx) do not support reclocking because the `linux-firmware` collection is missing signed firmware blobs needed to reclock these cards past their boot frequencies.

 ## nvidia (Proprietary Driver)